academic-resources/odin/lesson_common_data_structures_algorithms.md

 * [A brief note on putting Sorting, Tries and Heaps into Ruby, by Ilya Grigorik](http://www.igvita.com/2009/03/26/ruby-algorithms-sorting-trie-heaps/)
 * [A more detailed video on stacks and queues](https://www.youtube.com/watch?v=idrrIMXXeHM)
 * [An article](https://www.crondose.com/2016/06/create-a-binary-search-tree-array/) that discusses how to construct a binary search tree from an unordered array.
-* [A stack overflow discussion](https://stackoverflow.com/questions/3332947/when-is-it-practical-to-use-depth-first-search-dfs-vs-breadth-first-search-bf) on the relative strengths of BFS and DFS.**
+* [A stack overflow discussion](https://stackoverflow.com/questions/3332947/when-is-it-practical-to-use-depth-first-search-dfs-vs-breadth-first-search-bf) on the relative strengths of BFS and DFS :**

 ---

 ### ** Knowledge Check
 This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.**
+If you're having trouble answering the questions below on your own, review the material above to find the answer :**

 * <a class="knowledge-check-link" href="https://www.youtube.com/watch?v=6QS_Cup1YoI">What is the difference between a stack and a queue?</a>
 * <a class="knowledge-check-link" href="http://blog.thefirehoseproject.com/posts/what-is-an-algorithm/">How would you implement a queue in Ruby?</a>